Greater Nile Petroleum Operating Company

 The Greater Nile Petroleum Operating Company (GNPOC) is a petroleum exploration and production company operating in Sudan.
 It was incorporated on 18 June 1997 and undertook construction of the Greater Nile Oil Pipeline which links Sudan's inland oil fields with refineries at Khartoum and Port Sudan.

 The GNPOC concession in the Western Upper Nile area includes the large Unity and Heglig oil fields plus smaller fields at El Toor, El Noor, Toma South, Bamboo, Munga and Diffra.

+Headquarters

+GNPOC Headquarters building is known the Greater Nile Petroleum Oil Company Tower or GNPOC Tower.
+The building is a skyscraper in Khartoum, Sudan.
+Construction of the 65.72 m, 18-storey building was finished in 2010 and was designed by KEO International Consultants.
+The 14000 m2 building housed the headquarters of the Greater Nile Petroleum Operating Company and it was designed by KEO International Consultants.

+On 17 September 2023, the building suffered heavy fire damage amid the 2023 Sudan war during clashes between the Sudanese Armed Forces and Rapid Support Forces.
+The fire was severe, and the building was gutted and nearly destroyed, leading to questions if it would be rebuilt or demolished.

 Stakeholders

 GNPOC is a joint operating company owned by: